adriapa-oocl/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 [X]case 4
     Given a parking lot, a standard parking boy, and a wrong parking ticket When fetch the car
-    Then return nothing with error message "Unrecognized parking ticket"
+    Then return nothing with error message "Unrecognized parking ticket."

 [X]case 5
     Given a parking lot, a standard parking boy, and a used parking ticket When fetch the car
-    Then return nothing with error message "Unrecognized parking ticket"
+    Then return nothing with error message "Unrecognized parking ticket."

 [X]case 6
     Given a parking lot without any position a standard parking boy, and a car When park the car
-    Then return nothing with error message "Unrecognized parking ticket"
+    Then return nothing with error message "No available position."

 #story 4
+[]case 1
+    Given a standard parking boy, two parking lots and both available, and a car When park the car
+    Then return ticket and park car to the first parking lot

+[]case 2
+    Given a standard parking boy, two parking lots and first is full and second is available, and a car When park the car
+    Then return ticket and park car to the second parking lot

+[]case 3
+    Given a standard parking boy, two parking lots, both with parked car and parking ticket When fetch the car twice
+    Then return right car with each ticket

+[]case 4
+    Given a standard parking boy, two parking lots, unrecognized ticket When fetch the car
+    Then return nothing with error message "Unrecognized parking ticket."

+[]case 5
+    Given a standard parking boy, two parking lots, used ticket When fetch the car
+    Then return nothing with error message "Unrecognized parking ticket."

+[]case 6
+    Given a standard parking boy, two parking lots, no available parking slot for both When park the car
+    Then return nothing with error message "No available position."